asha-saini06/java-refresher-notes/Notes.md

 * Runs on port **80** (HTTP) and **443** (HTTPS)
 * Used for requesting HTML pages, CSS, JS, JSON, images, etc.

+HTTP is an application-layer protocol used primarily on the www.
+HTTP is a protocol which allows the fetching of resources, such as HTML documents.

 #### HTTP Protocol in Web Applications
 The HTTP protocol defines how requests and responses are exchanged in web applications.
 Common methods include: